Another Wave Of Bomb Threats Targets Jewish Community Centers

 "It wasn't immediately known when the damage happened."

 President Trump had been criticized for his lack of response to previous waves of threats against Jewish community centers.
-At his press conference on Thursday, a reporter asked about what the government was planning to do about the threats and Trump responded as though he had personally been accused of anti-Semitism.
+At his news conference on Thursday, a reporter asked about what the government was planning to do about the threats and Trump responded as though he had personally been accused of anti-Semitism.
 He called the question "insulting," without addressing the bomb threats.

 But on Tuesday morning, during remarks at the Smithsonian's National Museum of African American History and Culture, Trump directly addressed the waves of threatening phone calls.